 - refractive error: reduced vision due to an error in the focusing of light; responsible for 61% of blindness;

-- cataracts: a clouding in the crystalline lens of the eye which is responsible for 20% of blindness in Aboriginal communities.
+- cataracts: a clouding in the crystalline lens of the eye which makes up 1.4% of all Aboriginal eye conditions is responsible for 20% of blindnesss.
 Blinding cataracts are 15 times more common in Aboriginal adults, but only 65% of those needing surgery were operated on;

 - diabetic retinopathy: damage to the retina, about 5.5% of blindness;